webcomics/dosage/doc/web/content/comics/SmackJeeves_BlackDragon.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Since mankind has subjugated dragons, men struggle for power by using dragons.
 Sora also wants to become a dragonrider and so he climbs the Dragon-Mountains to catch a dragon This is a manga.
 Read from the right to the left!
-If you can't wait, you can get the complete Manga on Amazon: http://www.amazon.com/dp/B007NZGBZ8 http://www.amazon.com/dp/B009MOQLLM http://www.amazon.com/dp/B00BRJHPTW Actually I'm working on this manga for about one and a half years and made about 21 chapters.
-So I'm gonna upload many pages in a short time until we reach the chapter I'm currently working on</td>
+If you can't wait, you can get the complete Manga on Amazon: http://www.amazon.com/dp/B007NZGBZ8 http://www.amazon.com/dp/B009MOQLLM http://www.amazon.com/dp/B00BRJHPTW http://www.amazon.com/dp/B00EMHWJVK Update: one chapter per month</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://blackdragon.smackjeeves.com/comics/">http://blackdragon.smackjeeves.com/comics/</a></td>